Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Visualization means turning data points into graphics that stakeholders can understand.
 We offer a large selection of visualization types in Luzmo, so choose the one that best suits your needs and drop it onto the canvas.

-For our sales dashboard, we’re going to build a common visualization called a stacked bar chart.
+We will build a common visualization called a stacked bar chart for our sales dashboard.

 At this point, you should drag and drop the data you want to visualize onto the chart.